 Most related post Parenting tips: How To Teach Children Healthy Habits Parenting tips: Aware Your Teens On Drugs Addiction Role Of Parents In Building Self-Esteem In Children Children Follow Their Parents: Parenting Tips For Becoming Role Models For Children Parenting Tips Why Should You Prepare Your Children To Face The Failures In Life Inculcate 10 Healthy Habits In Children

 It is not only the PM’s duty to clean the whole country.
 Everyone should contribute to make it a success.
 We are experts to blame others and forget to do our part.

-Loving the country does not mean only to address its shortcomings, but it is to emphasise on the positive side of it.
+Loving the country does not mean only addressing its shortcomings, but it is to emphasise the positive side of it.

 We do not learn the history and economic conditions of the country.
 Today people are enjoying independence and peaceful life.
 But they have no realisation of the extent of sacrifices and struggle our leaders and people did to get the freedom.

-The life which we are leading is a gift by the people who lost everything including their lives in the freedom struggle.
+The life which we are leading is a gift from the people who lost everything, including their lives in the freedom struggle.
 Our lives are indebted to brave soldiers who spend their lives safeguarding the borders to take care of our safety and freedom.

 We need to ask ourselves, do we value their sacrifices?

 It leads to dissatisfaction with achievements in life regarding money, power and wealth.
 Due to dissatisfaction, a person can make some mistakes and law-breaking acts.